-You will find herein a summary of the estimated GHGs for which UofL was responsible during the fiscal years 2006 through 2013.
-This is the second inventory update since our baseline GHG inventory, submitted in 2009.
-It supports the findings of UofL's January 2013 Climate Action Plan Progress Report.
+You will find herein a summary of the estimated GHGs for which UofL was responsible during the fiscal years 2006 through 2015.
+This is the third inventory update since our baseline GHG inventory, submitted in 2009.
+It follows the release of UofL's January 2015 Climate Action Plan Progress Report.

-This inventory provides an estimate of greenhouse gas emissions resulting from the activities of some 29,266 students, faculty and staff and the operation of some 8,081,064 square feet of buildings on all three of the university's campuses, including the Belknap, Health Science and Shelby campuses.
+This inventory provides an estimate of greenhouse gas emissions resulting from the activities of some 30,229 people who share our campus as students, faculty and staff, as well as the operation of some 8,180,080 square feet of buildings on all three of the university's campuses, including the Belknap, Health Sciences Center, and Shelby campuses.